Arube uprising: Prelude

 Faced with Marella's obstruction, Arube asked Amin to intervene, but the President put off the issue.
 Frustrated, Arube called a meeting at the Officer's Mess at Nakasero, Kampala.
 Several officers attended, including Aseni, Butabika, Major Moses Galla (Mountains of the Moon Battalion commander), Major Amin Lomo (Air and Sea Battalion commander), Captain Steven Galla (Kilembe Mines general manager), Lieutenant Enoc Maturima (Malire tank commander), and Lieutenant Michael Akonyu (paratroopers school commander).

 At the meeting, Arube voiced his grievances, and asked the other officers for advice.
 Aseni reportedly advised him to talk to Amin again, Butabika offered to talk to the President on his behalf, while Galla argued that another high-ranking officer, namely Brig.
 Smuts Guweddeko, possibly could convince Marella to vacate his position.
 Arube thanked them, and decided to tell them his decision at a second meeting.
 Instead, Arube and Aseni allied themselves with the discontented Lugbara troops garrisoned in Kampala, and began to plan a coup to depose Amin and purge the Uganda Army of foreigners.
 To maintain secrecy, Arube and Aseni decided to only inform others of their plans on the day of their supposed coup.
-They were sure that several other, lower-ranking officers would support them: These included Captain John Maturima, Isaac Bakka (son of then-Minister of Education Barnabas Kili), Second Lieutenant Moses Mawa, Captain John Simba, Captain Birimbo, Lieutenant Mazamir, and Seargant Anguyo.
+They were sure that several other, lower-ranking officers would support them: These included Captain John Maturima, Isaac Bakka (son of then-Minister of Education Barnabas Kili), Second Lieutenant Moses Mawa, Captain John Simba, Captain Birimbo, Lieutenant Mazamir, and Sergeant Anguyo.
 The coup plotters assumed that most of the troops in Kampala would side with them when the coup started.
 Accordingly, they planned to mobilize the city's garrisons to seal off Kampala, preventing loyalist reinforcements from entering the city, while occupying important locations such as Radio Uganda and Uganda Television.